-A person impersonates a delivery driver and wait outside a building.
-When an employee gains security’s approval and opens their door, the attacker asks that the employee ‘hold the door’, thereby gaining access through someone who is authorized to enter the company.
+A person impersonates a delivery driver and waits outside a building.
+When an employee gains security’s approval and opens their door, the attacker asks that the employee ‘hold the door’.
+Thereby gains access to the company through an authorized person.

-Tailgating does not work in all corporate settings, such as in larger companies where all persons entering a building are required to swipe a card.
-However, in mid-size enterprises, attackers can strike up conversations with employees and use this show of familiarity to successfully get past the front desk.
+However, tailgating does not work in all corporate settings.
+For instance, in large companies, everyone entering a building need to swipe a card.
+However, in mid-size enterprises, attackers can strike up conversations with employees and use this show of familiarity to pass.

-The core focus of an attacker in this type of social engineering is to get physical access to the site – by any means (entry to a restricted area, electronic access control, e.g. by RFID card, simply walks in behind a person who has legitimate access, following common courtesy – the legitimate person will usually hold the door open for the attacker or the attackers themselves may ask the employee to hold it open for them).
+The core focus of an attacker in this type of social engineering is to get physical access to the site.
+Entry to a restricted area, electronic access control, e.g. by RFID card, simply walks in behind a person who has legitimate access.
+Following common courtesy – the legitimate person will usually hold the door for the attacker.

 The key to stand against this type of social engineering attack is to